junxit/us-congress-bills-113/metadata.md

 - 2014-01-29 — Introduced in Senate
 - 2014-01-29 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S604)
+- 2014-02-03 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2014-02-03 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2014-02-03 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S704-705)
+- 2014-02-03 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S704-705)